reactiflux/reactiflux.com/pages/transcripts/nader-dabit.md

 ---

-**Q:** What is your opinion on having to use React for web and react-native for mobile?
+<a name="opinion-use-react-web-reactnative" href="#opinion-use-react-web-reactnative">#</a> **Q:** What is your opinion on having to use React for web and react-native for mobile?
 Why not unite the 2 into one ?
 Essentially doing something something like Cordova or React-native-web are doing? — Rayd

 **A:** not too long ago @brentvatne and Adam Perry were on Software Engineering daily talking about the future of React Native, and they had some interesting insight into this.